almasfiza/AmigoBot/README.md

 # AmigoBot
-An mental wellness app to keep a track of your emotions and notify results of short quizzes and questionnaire to your doctor (if linked to your account).
+A mental wellness app to keep a track of your emotions and notify results of short quizzes and questionnaire to your doctor (if linked to your account).

 ------>Flutter with dialogflow api